lchop/Cpp_guide/README.md

 void DoWork(){
 	while (!s_Finished){
 		cout << "working" << endl;
-		std::this_thread::sleep_for(5s);
+		std::this_thread::sleep_for(5s); //this_thread give command to this current thread.
 	}
 }
 int main(){
 	std::thread worker(DoWork); //take a fct pointer as arguments.
-Will execute everything in DoWork (we are making the thre std::cin.get() // wait for the user to press enter s_Finished = true;
+Will execute everything in DoWork (we are making the thread object here) std::cin.get() // wait for the user to press enter s_Finished = true;
 	worker.join(); //wait for this thread to finish, block the current thread (main, here) to wait that the worker thread finished